rust-lang/rust/active/0000-traits.md

          | ~T
          | (..., T, ...)
          | X<..., T, ...> where X is not bivariant with respect to T

-Here is a simple example that is OK:

 *Overlapping instances*: No two implementations can be instantiable with the same set of types for the input type parameters.
 For this